shivani14012004/social-network-ads-purchase-prediction/README.md

 streamlit run app.py
 ```

-The application will open in your browser at:
+The application will open locally at:

 ```text
 http://localhost:8501